Shane McGuigan (Gaelic footballer)

-Shane McGuigan (born 5 November 1997) is a Gaelic footballer who plays for the Derry county team and plays both football and hurling for his club Slaughtneil.
+Shane McGuigan (born 5 November 1997) is an Irish Gaelic footballer who plays for the Derry county team and plays both football and hurling for his club Slaughtneil.

 Playing career

 College

 On 17 March 2016, McGuigan was at full forward as St Patrick's College, Maghera faced St Paul's, Bessbrook in the final of the MacRory Cup.
-McGuigan scored 2-4 as Maghera cruised to a 5–7 to 1–9 victory.
+McGuigan scored 2–4 as Maghera cruised to a 5–7 to 1–9 victory.
 In the semi-final of the Hogan Cup against Summerhill College from Sligo, McGuigan top-scored with 1–8, including the winning free in injury time, to send his team into the final.
 On 2 April, McGuigan was at full forward against St Brendan's College, Killarney in the Hogan Cup final at Croke Park.
 McGuigan finished with a personal tally of 1–3, but two late goals from David Clifford gave St Brendan's the win.

 University

 On 20 February 2019, McGuigan lined out at centre forward as St Mary's University College, Belfast faced University College Cork in the final of the Sigerson Cup.
 McGuigan kicked four points for 'The Ranch' but UCC were winners by 0–16 to 1–9.
+At the end of the season, McGuigan was named on the Sigerson Cup team of the year.

 Club

 Football

 McGuigan joined the Slaughtneil senior football team in 2015, having been a water-boy for the club's All-Ireland final loss to Corofin on St Patrick's Day.
 On 5 October, McGuigan played in his first county final, coming on as a substitute in Slaughtneil's one-point win over Eoghan Rua, Coleraine.

 On 16 October 2016, McGuigan started a county final for the first time, scoring 1–1 in Slaughtneil's comfortable win over Loup.
 Slaughtneil went on to face Kilcoo in the Ulster final.
-Slaughtneil were 0–12 to 0-9 winners, McGuigan top-scoring with 0–5.
-On 11 February 2017, McGuigan scored 0-3 as Slaughtneil qualified for the All-Ireland final by beating St Vincent's.
+Slaughtneil were 0–12 to 0–9 winners, McGuigan top-scoring with 0–5.
+On 11 February 2017, McGuigan scored 0–3 as Slaughtneil qualified for the All-Ireland final by beating St Vincent's.
 Slaughtneil faced Dr Crokes in the St Patrick's day final at Croke Park.
 McGuigan scored a point, with Slaughtneil falling to a two-point defeat.

 On 24 September 2017, McGuigan scored 2–4 in the county final win over Ballinascreen as Slaughtneil claimed their fourth title in a row.
 On 26 November, Slaughtneil were in the Ulster final once more, facing Cavan Gaels.
-McGuigan scored 1-6 as the Derry men were comfortable winners.
+McGuigan scored 1–6 as the Derry men were comfortable winners.
 On 24 February 2018, Slaughtneil lost the All-Ireland semi-final after extra-time to Nemo Rangers.

 After missing out on the county final in 2018 and 2019, Slaughtneil returned to the county final in 2020, facing defending champions Magherafelt.
 McGuigan captained Slaughtneil and scored two points in the four-point win.

-Slaughtneil reached county finals in 2021 and 2022, but lost both finals heavily to neighbours Glen.
+Slaughtneil reached the county final in both 2021 and 2022, but lost both finals heavily to neighbours Glen.